TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 r78
 Menu: In mission mod menu no longer open if in walker gear or vehicle - thanks for report SkySta
-Fix:  Secondary and Back weapon osp settings swapped - thanks for the report ThereisnoLion
+Fixed:  Secondary and Back weapon osp settings swapped - thanks for the report ThereisnoLion

 r77
 Various player appearance vars.